 Born in 1913, he became involved very early in the Weimar Republic with the SAJ and as a carer for the children’s friends influenced by Kurt Löwenstein.
 In 1930 he was elected to the Berlin board of the Socialist Workers’ Youth (SAJ).
-There he worked in the last months of the Weimar Republic and in the first months of Hitler’s government in the illegal 7er Committee of the Berlin SAJ.
+There he worked in the last months of the Weimar Republic and in the first months of Hitler’s government in the illegal Committee of 7 of the Berlin SAJ.
 This secret committee, which was under the influence of the group “Neu Beginnen”, made preparations for the SAJ’s move into illegality in order to fight National Socialism from the underground.

 Thus they stood in opposition to the mother party, the Berlin SPD, which at the beginning of 1933 still pursued a legality strategy based on the belief that if one worked strictly legally, the SPD as an organization could also be maintained under a National Socialist government.
 In April 1933, the conflict with the party leadership over Franz Künstler came to light and Kurt Schmidt was expelled from the SPD along with other SAJ officials such as Erich Schmidt, Theo Thiele, Eberhard Hesse, Kurt Mattick and Fritz Erler.